SEEDSProjects/CFFS_Sharon_23_24/README.md

 # Climate-Friendly Food Sustainability Labeling Project 2022-2023
-Generated and managed by: CFFS Data Analyst, Jenny Lee

 The Climate-Friendly Food Sustainability (CFFS) labelling is carried out on four sites, three of which are for UBC Food Services and the last one for AMS.
 - UBCFS: Open Kitchen, Gather, Feast